 Pick the best vehicle to suit your needs

-Before you book your car hire, make sure you do your research.
+• Before you book your car hire, make sure you do your research to find the right type of vehicle for you.
 Think about where you are going, if you are inner-city driving or travelling long distances and what type of vehicle you are comfortable driving.

-If any damaged is caused to your vehicle while it is in your possession, you will be liable to pay an excess amount.
+• If any damaged is caused to your vehicle while it is in your possession, you’ll be liable to pay an excess amount.
 The excess amount will be displayed in your car rental agreement.
 By purchasing excess reduction insurance, you can reduce your excess amount.

 Step 2: Compare deals and add extras when booking a car